zachleat/zachleat.com/web/_posts/2017-09-19-fout-foit-history.md

 ## Highlights

-* Microsoft’s adherence to FOUT.
+* <del>Microsoft’s adherence to FOUT.
 It’s the most reliable way to render web fonts without the perceived performance penalties and race conditions that come with FOIT so honestly, I admire this.
-They were first and they’ve stuck to their guns.
+They were first and they’ve stuck to their guns.</del>
 * Opera has been the most volatile of the bunch, mostly because of the unfortunately timing of their rendering engine switch.
 * I was disappointed at how much influence WebKit/Safari’s choices had on other browsers.
 I know how much of a pain point the default FOIT behavior is for developers and so it’s been a little disheartening to read those early bug tracker discussions.
 I’m glad they’ve added a FOIT timeout but we need a cross-browser way to easily control FOIT and FOUT—we need wider support for the `font-display` descriptor.